fengqiliu11/fengqiliu11.github.io/_pages/research.md

 ## Work in Progress

 * A Semiparametric Tensor Factor Model with Time-Varying Covariates
-* Modelling Supply Chain Network with Matrix-Variate Factor Models
+* Modeling Supply Chain Network with Matrix-Variate Factor Models
 * The Effect of General Practice Mergers on Quality: Evidence from the English NHS